3. Vim’s ftplugin system

 Contains scripts related to syntax highlighting |

-You can view your current runtimepath
+You can view your current runtimepath with :echo &runtimepath.

-If you want a plugin to load automatically when you open Vim, you must place the plugin in an appropriate location in your runtimepath
+If you want a plugin to load automatically when you open Vim, you must place the plugin in an appropriate location in your runtimepath.

-For the purposes of this series, the most important directory in your runtimepath
+For the purposes of this series, the most important directory in your runtimepath is the ftplugin/ directory in your Vim config folder, i.e. the directory ~/.vim/ftplugin/ on Vim and ~/.config/nvim/ftplugin/ on Neovim.

-is the correct directory to place LaTeX-specific configuration (or in general any configuration that you wish to apply only to a single file type), and this entire series is all about LaTeX-specific configuration.
+Here’s why it is so important: ftplugin/ is the correct directory to place LaTeX-specific configuration (or in general any configuration that you wish to apply only to a single file type), and this entire series is all about LaTeX-specific configuration.

 Vim’s filetype plugin system